PhilZ-cwm6/truenas_scripts/README.md

 - exp: /mnt/my_pool/my_dataset
 - SSH / shell into TrueNAS as root
 - create a directory to hold your scripts and ensure it can only be read by root to prevent access to your passwords
 - in the jails to backup, add the dataset as a mount point in the jail.
-Exp `/mnt/my_dataset`
+Exp. `/mnt/my_dataset`
 ```
 mkdir /mnt/my_pool/my_dataset/scripts
 chmod 700 scripts